etjoy82/Recursive-Intelligence-Expansion/README.md

 # ⟁ Recursive Intelligence Expansion — A Thinking Surface for AI & Human Co-Cognition

+What if AI could think like a philosopher, dream like a storyteller, and reflect like an ecosystem—all while staying ethical?

 Welcome to the Recursive Intelligence Expansion Methodology (RIEM{}) project—a collaborative system of tools and frameworks for exploring thought, ethics, and adaptive intelligence.

 This project includes several distinct yet interwoven sub-projects: